 2. Time; How long do you have to spend on a project or how long can you afford to have your bike (if it’s your only one) off the road?

 3. Money; What’s your budget and what happens if it blows out?

-Some of you, however, may already own the motorcycle you plan to customise and if that is the case you're committing yourself to dealing with what ever limitations that motorcycle may have (if any).
+Some of you, however, may already own the motorcycle you plan to customize and if that is the case you’re committing yourself to deal with whatever limitations that motorcycle may have (if any).
 At the end of the day though the decision is yours to make and should be driven by passion more than anything else.
-If you own a motorcycle that you love chances are when you start transforming it you're only going to allow yourself to make it better.
+If you own a motorcycle that you love chances are when you start transforming it you’re only going to allow yourself to make it better.

-The classics: Triumph, Moto Guzzi, Ducati, BMW, BSA or if you're capable of laying golden eggs, a Vincent.
-All these great names in motorcycling history have models that would suit your dream Cafe Racer build...trouble is, they aren't cheap and neither are the parts required to restore or customise them.
+Triumph, Moto Guzzi, Ducati, BMW, BSA or if you’re capable of laying golden eggs, a Vincent.
+All these great names in motorcycling history have models that would suit your dream Cafe Racer build…trouble is, they aren’t cheap and neither are the parts required to restore or customize them.

 So for the experienced motorcycle mechanic, skilled home bike builder or for those willing to take up the challenge “classic” motorcycles are an exceptional base for a Cafe Racer build.
 However, for those of us who don’t fit into this category, there are other options that will give you just as much satisfaction to own and ride.

 Rebellion of the Machines Honda CB750 Cafe Racer